AncuL001/flood-fill-gui/readme.md

-# GLUT CMake vcpkg Template
+# Flood Fill GUI
-Testing using GLUT with VCPKG and CMake since inserting custom libraries and libs to system folders is full of pain.
+Using GLUT with VCPKG and CMake since inserting custom libraries and libs to system folders is full of pain.
 For my Computer Graphics course.

 # Notes
 - Set up CMake and vcpkg